 Security screen doors are built to be tough.
 But like all things, change is inevitable over time due to various factors.
-If you want your security screen doors to last long, it’s wise to always keep it clean and in good condition.
+If you want your security screen doors to last long, it’s wise to always keep them clean and in good condition.
 Doing maintenance cleaning of security screen doors may seem difficult, but it isn’t.

 Tips on how to effectively clean security screen doors